Nærum

-Nærum ([ˈneːʁɔm]) is a suburban district in Rudersdal Municipality in the north outskirts of Copenhagen, Denmark.
+Nærum ([ˈneːʁɔm]) is a suburban district in Rudersdal Municipality in the northern outskirts of Copenhagen, Denmark.
 Quartered by the Helsingør Motorway running north–south and Skodsborgvej running east–west, Nærum is bounded by Jægersborg Hegn on the south and east, Geel's Forest on the west, open fields on the north and the Søllerød district on the northwest.
-5230 people live in the parish of Nærum, most of them in low-rise concrete blocks or single-family houses.
+5,230 people live in the parish of Nærum, most of them in low-rise concrete blocks or single-family houses.

 History

-A village has been there at least since the Iron Age, but the name Nærum is first recorded in 1186 when Bishop Absalon gave all his holdings, including Nærum, to Roskilde.
+A village has been there at least since the Iron Age, but the name Nærum was first recorded in 1186 when Bishop Absalon gave all his holdings, including Nærum, to Roskilde.
 It is believed that the name refers to his home Nóatún, the home of the god Njörðr, a Norse god associated with sea, seafaring, wind, fishing, wealth, and crop fertility.